WebThingsIO/registration_server/api.md

 # /dnsconfig

-This endpoint is used to set the Let's Encrypt DNS challenge value when you need to retrieve or review certificates.
+This endpoint is used to set the Let's Encrypt DNS challenge value when creating or renewing certificates.

 *Parameters:*
 * `token`: the secret token assigned to this gateway.
-* `challenge`: the value of the challenge which will be return in TXT DNS requests with an _acme_challenge prefix.
+* `challenge`: the value of the challenge which will be returned in TXT DNS requests with an `_acme_challenge` prefix.

 *Returns:*